 4. Greek Yogurt Parfaits

 Layer plain Greek yogurt with berries, a sprinkle of granola, and honey.
-This snack supports gut and brain health with probiotics and protein.
+In terms of healthy snacks for teenagers, this choice supports gut and brain health with probiotics and protein.
 You can opt for low-sugar versions or add cinnamon for flavor without extra sugar to make this one of the more healthy snacks for teens.

 5. Fruit & Nut Energy Bites